MateuszZelent/mmpp/README.md

 ### 📁 **Q: What file formats does MMPP support?**
 A: MMPP primarily works with Zarr archives (.zarr) from micromagnetic simulations.
 The library is optimized for this format's high-performance capabilities.

+### 🔌 **Q: Do I need to install pyzfn separately?**
+A: No!
+MMPP now includes an embedded version of pyzfn.
+This ensures stability and compatibility without requiring a separate pyzfn installation.

 ## 🔧 Troubleshooting

 ### Common Issues